 Are you tired of having fresh herbs go bad before you get around to using them?
-You may want to keep fresh mint around longer for your mojito, or fresh cilantro for recipes.
-A simple change in how you store your fresh herbs could make them last days longer, or even weeks longer.
+A simple change in how you store your herbs could make them last days -- or even weeks -- longer.
 Just follow these simple storage instructions.

-Storing Soft/Bushy Herbs Like Fresh Basil, Cilantro, Dill, Mint, Parsley
+How to Store Soft/Bushy Herbs Like Fresh Basil, Cilantro, Dill, Mint or Parsley

+Trim the stems (just like you would a bouquet of flowers).
 Then, place the herbs in a vase or jar of cool water.
-Be sure to remove any leaves that fall below the water line.
+Be sure to remove any leaves that fall below the water line (or they'll go bad quickly).
 Basil and mint do best at room temperature, so store these herbs on a sunny windowsill.
 For all other herbs listed above, the refrigerator is best.
 Cover your bouquet loosely with a plastic bag, and chill until you need it.
 To keep your herbs fresh for as long as possible, trim the stems and change the water every couple of days.
-Wash just prior to use.
+Don't wash your herbs until you're ready to use them.
+This will keep them fresh much longer.

-Storing Woody Herbs Like Fresh Oregano, Rosemary, Sage, Thyme
+How to Store Woody Herbs Like Fresh Oregano, Rosemary, Sage or Thyme

 Wrap your herbs in a damp paper towel or dish towel.
-Then, slide the towel into a plastic bag or storage container, and place in the refrigerator.
-Remoisten the paper towel as needed (you want it to be slightly damp, but not soggy).
-Wash your herbs just prior to use.
+Then, slide the towel into a plastic bag or storage container, and place the whole thing in the refrigerator.
+Re-moisten the paper towel as needed (you want it to be slightly damp, but not soggy).
+Wash your herbs just before you use them.

 How to Dry Fresh Herbs